 ENERGY USE INTENSITY (EUI)

-UC Santa Cruz saw a decrease in its EUI in the calendar year 2021.
+UC Santa Cruz saw an increase in its EUI in 2022.

 8 Gold, 7 Silver and 2 CertifiedTotal number of LEED certifications